orchetect/PrefsKit/README.md

 > [!NOTE]
 >
-> The approach of defining a custom `PrefsCodable` implementation is ideal when it is either:
+> This approach of defining a custom `PrefsCodable` implementation is ideal when the type being encoded is either:
 > - a type that you do not own (ie: from another framework), or
 > - when the type may have more than one possible encoding format, or
-> - a type whose encoding format has changed over time and multiple formats need to be maintained (ie: for legacy preferences migration)
+> - a type whose encoding format has changed over time and generational formats need to be maintained (ie: for legacy preferences migration)
 >
-> If it is for a custom type that is one you own and there is only one encoding format for it, an alternative approach could be to conform it to Swift's `Codable` instead and use `@JSONDataCodablePref` or `@JSONStringCodablePref` to store it.
+> If it is for a custom type that is one you own and there is only one encoding format for it, one alternative approach is to conform it to Swift's `Codable` instead and use `@JSONDataCodablePref` or `@JSONStringCodablePref` to store it.

 ### Dynamic Key Access

 In complex projects it may be necessary to access the prefs storage directly using preference key(s) that may only be known at runtime.

 The storage property may be accessed directly using `value(forKey:)` and `setValue(forKey:to:)` methods.

-Note that mutating storage directly does not inherit the `@Observable` behavior of `@Pref`-defined keys, and of course they cannot be directly used in a SwiftUI Binding / Bindable context.

 ```swift
 @PrefsSchema final class Prefs {